brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 #### 1.2a Hello Path ####

 Create a new project and call it something like PathBrush.
-Say hello to [`ofPolyline'](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"], who is about to become our buddy.
+Say hello to [`ofPolyline'](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"), who is about to become our buddy.
 What's an ofPolyline?
 It is a data structure that allows you to store a series of sequential points and then draw them to create a line or shape.
 Like with `ofColor` and `ofVec2f`, `ofPolyline` gives you a bunch of handy helper functions to make life easier.

 How about we get acquainted with ofPolyline in the context of some code?
 Let's define three `ofPolylines` in the header file (.h):